garanaveen/deerbrooketx/index.md

 ### [How to Contribute?](./contributing.md)

-Feel free to send me any info that should be here and I will add it.
+Feel free to send me any info that is useful to the community and I will add it here.

 Even better would be to make the changes yourself and create a pull request.
 [HowTo](https://www.dataschool.io/how-to-contribute-on-github/)